kbrsh/moon/src/doc/views.md

 Tags return new view nodes, and they follow normal HTML tag names.
 They can also have data, which correspond to properties (not attributes) on DOM elements.

 Property names can be empty.
 Property values can also be empty, in which case they default to `true`.
-Otherwise, the values can be strings or interpolated JavaScript expressions.
+Otherwise, the values can be strings or interpolated JavaScript expressions surrounded by curly braces.
 They are special syntax for function calls, where the content between tags is another property called `children`.
 This can contain other tags and text.

 Additionally, Moon has special properties for `style` and `dataset`.
 Also, it adds `ariaset` instead of supporting `aria-*` attributes.